Destinations & Attractions

 Nagarjuna Sagar Dam

-Nalgonda / Guntur border Best in winter (Oct–Feb) UNESCO heritage site nearby
+Nalgonda / Palnadu border Best in winter (Oct-Feb) Buddhist heritage at Nagarjunakonda

 The Pylon